conference-websites/SIGCOMM-2017/README.md

-#  ACM SIGCOMM 2016 Web Site
+#  ACM SIGCOMM 2017 Web Site

-This repository contains code and data for the ACM SIGCOMM 2016 web site.
+This repository contains code and data for the ACM SIGCOMM 2017 web site.

 ## License

-Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License (see LICENSE.md for details).
+Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License (see [LICENSE.md](LICENSE.md) for details).

 ## Credits

-### 2012 site

-The 2014 site was based on the ACM SIGCOMM 2012 web site.
-The license for the 2012 site's code is as follows.

-You are welcome to reuse and adapt this code for your conference.
-It is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
-Please see http://creativecommons.org/licenses/by-nc-sa/3.0/.
-Source code is available at https://github.com/ryanrhymes/SIGCOMM2012.

-Under the license, you acknowledge "ACM SIGCOMM 2012" as the source and you link to http://conferences.sigcomm.org/sigcomm/2012/.
-You will also share any changes and improvements to this code openly.
-The best way to do so is to fork our github repository at https://github.com/ryanrhymes/SIGCOMM2012.

-### 2014 site

-The repository for the 2014 site is at https://github.com/brighten/SIGCOMM2014 and the site itself is online at http://conferences.sigcomm.org/sigcomm/2014/ .

-You are welcome to reuse and adapt the 2014 code under the same Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License and the same sharing conditions as above.

-The 2014 site includes a number of code and interface enhancements, such as `scripts/generate_programs`, and is also missing certain older scripts.

-The 2014 web chair was Brighten Godfrey, with Xuefeng Zhu working on web and tool programming.

-### 2016 site

-The 2016 site is based on the 2014 site.
-The repository for the 2016 site is at https://github.com/apietila/SIGCOMM2016 and the site itself is online at http://conferences.sigcomm.org/sigcomm/2016/ .

-The 2016 site updates the 3rd party libraries, and the automatic content generation scripts are re-written.

-You are welcome to reuse and adapt the 2016 code under the same Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License and the same sharing conditions as above.

-The 2016 web chairs were
-Anna-Kaisa Pietilainen <annakaisa.pietilainen@gmail.com> and Weverton Cordeiro <weverton.cordeiro@inf.ufrgs.br>.

-### 2017 site

-The 2017 site is based on the 2016 site, but changed to use Jekyll framework instead of relying on PHP.
-The repository for the 2017 site is at https://github.com/cawka/SIGCOMM2017 and the site itself is online at http://conferences.sigcomm.org/sigcomm/2017/ .
+The 2017 site is based on the [2016 site](https://github.com/apietila/SIGCOMM2016), but changed to use Jekyll framework instead of relying on PHP.
+The repository for the 2017 site is at https://github.com/conference-websites/SIGCOMM-2017 and the site itself is online at [http://conferences.sigcomm.org/sigcomm/2017/](http://conferences.sigcomm.org/sigcomm/2017/).

 You are welcome to reuse and adapt the 2017 code under the same Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License and the same sharing conditions as above.

-The 2017 web chair was [Alex Afanasyev](http://lasr.cs.ucla.edu/afanasyev/index.html)
+The 2017 web chair was [Alex Afanasyev](http://users.cs.fiu.edu/~afanasyev/)

 #### Generating site using jekyll